GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.

-~ Steve Jobs
+~ George Boole
 <pre>

 </pre>